crowdsecurity/crowdsec-docs/crowdsec-docs/docs/bouncers/intro.md

    6dcfe93f18675265e905aef390330a35

-Please keep this key since you will not be able to retrive it!
+Please keep this key since you will not be able to retrieve it!
 ```

 :::info